 - Transfer all of the ingredients into a blender or food processor and blend for 1-2 minutes or until completely smooth.
 For a chunky puree, quickly pulse the ingredients 10-15 times or until you receive your desired consistency.

-- Serve or freeze for later.
+- Serve to baby or freeze for later.